The Authority of Direct Experience

 The presence of Consciousness is non-verbally intelligible of itself, as the very Substance of Reality itself, and so it is the perfect access through which we can assess the truthfulness and deliciousness of an utterance or stream of prose which indicates its nature.
 So rest as pure Consciousness when reading or listening to any reasoning on, or pointing to, the nature of Reality, and verify whether or not it corresponds to your experience.

-I have tasted the fruit from the tree of our essential Being, from great teachers and mentors along my path, and the juicy deliciousness in my mouth confirms the quality of its origin.
+I have tasted the fruit from the tree of our essential Being, guided by great teachers and mentors along my path, and the juicy deliciousness in my mouth confirms the quality of its origin.
 That quality grows directly from the ground of our Being.
 And it is from this ground that more fruits grow; to offer you a taste of this exquisite deliciousness of our shared Being.
 It is with this spirit of offering that I write these words, as an invitation to taste for yourself the juicy peace that we essentially are.

 To clarify, I am not claiming that Samuel, or any other uniquely manifest expression of life, is the Whole, in a solipsistic sense.
 Rather, he, like us all, is a unique expression of the One Reality we all are.
 One Reality, One Consciousness, speaking to itself, sharing its deliciousness with itself, for the sheer joy of that sharing.